 A STUDENT has spoken out about being viciously attacked on Old Stirling Bridge last month, in a bid to make the area safer for local passers-by.

-Chris, 22, who has chosen to remain anonymous, was walking back from Fubar nightclub in the town centre, shortly before 3am on October 13.
+Chris, 22, not his real name as he has chosen to remain anonymous, was walking back from Fubar nightclub in the town centre, shortly before 3am on October 13.